nexpy/nexpy/_sources/pythongui.rst.txt

 .. note:: Group validation is only available in NeXpy v2.0.0.

+**Add Group**
+    Adds a group to the selected group in the tree with the specified name and base class.
+A dropdown menu display lists valid base classes defined by the NeXus standard; those above the dashed line are valid in the context of the selected tree item, but any of the other classes can also be selected.

+    .. note:: If you click on the dropdown menus and hover over any item, a tooltip gives a description of its use.

-**Add Data**
+**Add Field**
-    Adds data to the selected tree item.
-If the selected item is a group, the added data can be a group or field.
-If the selected item is a field, the added data must be a field attribute.

-    When adding a field, the 'Add Data' dialog allows the name, value and data type to be specified.
+    Adds a field to the selected group in the tree with the specified name, value, and data type.
 A dropdown menu can be used to enter field names that are defined by the NeXus standard, but the user is free to enter alternative names.
-The value field can be any valid Python expression, including NumPy functions such as np.linspace().
+The value field can be any valid Python expression, including NumPy functions such as ``np.linspace()``.
+Units and long name attributes can also be specified.

-    When adding a group, the 'Add Data' dialog allows the name and class of the group to be specified.
-A dropdown menu display can be used to enter one of the defined NeXus classes.
-Those above the dashed line are valid in the context of the selected tree item, but any of the other classes can also be selected.

-    .. note:: If you click on the dropdown menus and hover over any item, a tooltip gives a description of its use.

-**Initialize Data**
-    Adds a NeXus field to the selected tree item with the specified shape and data type, but without a predefined value.
-This is useful when creating large arrays that have to be entered as slabs.
-The shape box must contain a single integer, for a one-dimensional array, or a tuple (or list) of integers, for a multidimensional array.
-As with the 'Add Data' dialog, dropdown menus show the field names defined by the NeXus standard.
+**Add Attribute**
+    Adds an attribute to the selected group or field in the tree with the specified name, value, and data type.
+A dropdown menu can be used to enter attribute names that are defined by the NeXus standard, but the user is free to enter alternative names.
+The value field can be any valid Python expression.

 **Rename Data**
     Renames the selected tree item.
 If the item is a group, its class